Natural Gas Reliance Driving Resiliency Concerns

 Less Concern in California, Texas

-Robbie Searcy, a spokesman for the Electric Reliability Council of Texas, the RTO that oversees distribution for Texas, told Bloomberg BNA that natural gas reliance isn’t as much of a risk for them since they have a robust pipeline network.
+Robbie Searcy, a spokesman for the Electric Reliability Council of Texas, the RTO that oversees distribution for Texas, said that natural gas reliance isn’t as much of a risk for them since they have a robust pipeline network.

 “We don’t see the same challenges that California or the northeast have related to distribution,” she said by phone.